ncats/epi4GARD/EpiExtract4GARD/README.md

 - *UnusedCode*: Contains many of the my practice files, code, and options for training the model that were abandoned.
 ### Other
 - *Analyze_dz_num_sample.ipynb*: Analyzes the distribution of epidemiological articles returned from *gather_pubs_per_disease.ipynb*.
 Finds that 32.6  percent of diseases have 0 epidemiological studies and 96.6 percent of diseases have less than 5 epidemiological studies in this study.
 Generates *DiseaseSampleEpi_HistFINAL.png*.
 Previously generated *ArticlesPerDisease_Hist.2.png* which is the distribution of all articles returned from the search (many rare diseases have fewer than 50 articles returned when querying EBI API).
+- *Epi4GARD_test_set[CORRECTED].xlsx*: We input the programmatically labeled test set into a shared Google Sheet and validated it by manually correcting labels.
+The downloaded this Excel sheet for re-input into *.tsv* file
+- *xlsx2tsv.ipynb*: Converted *Epi4GARD_test_set[CORRECTED].xlsx* into *epi_test_setV2-corrected.tsv* because Excel cannot do it in the correct format.